Skip to main content

 Downhill recovery

-Pace credit per meter of vertical loss.
-Smaller than uphill cost because eccentric quad load accumulates.
+Finish-time credit per meter of vertical loss, about 0.75 sec/m — roughly half the uphill cost, because eccentric quad load accumulates and gravity only partly pays back the climb.
 Above 5% grade, credit drops further as runners brake.

 Step By Step